Qsnap/KDD19/README.txt

 This repository includes matlab code, scripts, and datasets necessary for reproducing results presented in our KDD submission.
 Data for the property tax experiments could not be provided, as the data requires a legal aggreement with Zillow to access.
-We include the simulation data used in our experiments for dataset sizes 5000x3 and 5000x5.
-The 5000x10 simulation sets were too large to upload to github.
 The simulation code used to create out datasets is also provided.